Citation Failure: Definition, Analysis and Efficient Mitigation: Introduction

+Approaches to obtaining citations for LLM-generated responses (also known as attributions; \citealt{rashkin2023attribution}) operate in three distinct paradigms: \\ (1) In \textit{generative citation}, models generate responses and citations in a single step \cite{huang-etal-2024-learning, droste2026sui1groundedverifiablelongform}.
+(2) \textit{Attribution-first} approaches prompt LLMs to select evidence pieces before generation, thereby enforcing a strict mapping between evidence and response \cite{slobodkin-etal-2024-attribute, wright-etal-2025-unstructured}.
+(3) \textit{Post-hoc}-approaches use LLMs \cite{balasubramanian2025decompositionenhancedtrainingposthocattributions, hirsch2025laquerlocalizedattributionqueries} or retrievers \cite{ramu-etal-2024-enhancing, sancheti-etal-2024-post} to retrieve citations for responses generated by a different model.
+LLM-based attribution-first and post-hoc approaches suffer from high complexity and long inference times, as they require multiple LLM calls.
+Therefore, we focus on generative citation, which is simpler and faster, and use retrieval-based post-hoc approaches as efficient baselines.

-To illustrate, consider a question about the time of a coup in the capital of the DR Congo and source documents from a web search (Fig.~\ref{fig:eyecatcher}).
+Prior work that studies generative citation does not differentiate between \textit{citation failure} and \textit{response failure} (e.g. \citealt{gao2023alce, zhang2024longciteenablingllmsgenerate, wu2025reflongbenchmarkinglongcontextreferencing}).
+We believe that this is an important gap.
+To illustrate this distinction, consider a question about the time of a coup in the capital of the DR Congo and source documents from a web search (Fig.~\ref{fig:eyecatcher}).
 Multi-hop reasoning is required: Document [2] states that Kinshasa is the capital, while [4] reports a coup there on 28 March 2004.
-In this situation, an LLM may exhibit: (1) \textit{Response failure}: where the generated response is invalid, i.e. not supported by any combination of source documents (e.g. "1960"), and the cited evidence necessarily does not support it.
+In this situation, an LLM may exhibit: (1) \textit{Response failure}: where the generated response is invalid, i.e. not supported by any combination of source documents (e.g. "1960"), and any cited evidence cannot support it.
 (2) \textit{Citation success}: where the response is valid ("28 March 2004") and the evidence is complete ("[2] [4]").
 (3) \textit{Citation failure}: where the response is valid, but the evidence is incomplete (e.g. by citing [3] instead of [2]).

-\paragraph{Step 1: analyzing citation failure} Recently, \citet{hu2025llmsevaluatecomplexattribution} showed that the performance of citation evaluation models is strongly influenced by the ``reasoning complexity'' of inferring a response from evidence, but did not investigate the task of citation itself.
-Some works have analyzed properties of the source documents as factors influencing citation failure (e.g. \citealt{koo-etal-2024-large, tang2024lciteevallongcontextmodelstruly, sorodoc2025garagebenchmarkgroundingannotations}), but how the relation between response and evidence impacts citation failure has not been investigated.
-As the dataset by \citet{hu2025llmsevaluatecomplexattribution} can't be used for evaluating LLM citation, a suitable analysis framework is missing.

-Prior analyses have further limitations: First, they do not distinguish response and citation failure, which confounds analysis: retrieving supporting citations is not possible in the case of response failure.
-Second, they rely on LLM-based evaluators \cite{tang-etal-2024-minicheck, honovich2022true}, whose accuracy can drop to $\sim$ 50\% in complex cases \cite{hu2025llmsevaluatecomplexattribution}, making results unreliable.